211 Palm Beach/Treasure Coast

 To provide case management and support services for the vulnerable population of day laborers and their families.

 For equipment for the sewing program, which provides marketable and income generating skills that can be applied to earn income for profit at a vocational, entrepreneurial or home based level.

 For the Adult Services Center, which will provide supported employment, life skills training and social services to adults with autism spectrum disorder.

 Family Promise North Central Palm Beach County

 For technology to provide virtual case management and air mattresses for homeless families currently being housed in hotels and motels.

 To help indigent male chronic alcoholics and drug addicts achieve sustained sobriety and return to the mainstream of society as productive, responsible citizens, especially during the COVID-19 crisis.

 Florida Community Health Centers, Inc.

-For telehealth equipment and personal protective equipment for employees during the COVID-19 crisis.
+For telehealth equipment and personal protective equipment for employees.